yyc1217/PivotJ/README.md

 It's a data structure which you can hierarchically get the accumulate value in Hierarchical Statistic Tree(HST).

-There are two major constructing type:BuildTreeBySum and BuildTreeByCount.
+There are two major constructing type.

-1.BuildTreeBySum
+1.BuildTreeBySum：
 See the example in Demo.java.

-2.BuildTreeByCount
-    Still working...
+2.BuildTreeByCount：Still working...